Save on pet insurance for your pet

 The truth is that the right amount of exercise for your pet varies depending on a wide range of factors.
 Keep reading to find out what they are and how you can work out how much physical activity your dog really needs.

 There are 3 main factors that affect how often (and for how long) your dog needs to raise their heart rate: age, breed, and health.
 Let's take a closer look at each one.

 Your dog’s activity requirements change as they grow older.
 For example, you need to manage your puppy’s high energy levels alongside the need to protect developing bones and joints.
 Meanwhile, senior dogs will gradually slow down as they age.
 We’ll take a closer look at the exercise needs of dogs at different life stages further down the page.

 Your pup’s breed also plays a huge role in determining how much exercise they need.
-For example, a dog bred to work, like a Border Collie or Australian Cattle Dog, will need a whole lot more regular activity than a breed like the Pekingese or Chihuahua.
-Some dogs also have certain physical features that limit the type or amount of exercise they can do — brachycephalic (or flat-faced) breeds like the Bulldog are a perfect example.
+For example, high-energy breeds like Australian Cattle Dogs, Border Collies, and Weimaraners will need a whole lot more regular activity than a breed like the Bulldog, Pug, or Basset Hound.

 Health issues can also influence your dog’s daily exercise requirements.
 For example, heart problems and arthritis can affect the type and amount of activity your dog can handle each day, while you can’t expect an overweight dog to tackle a huge run without building up their fitness first.
 Be sure to check with your vet before starting a new exercise regime.